Ikema Wetland

-The Ikema Wetland (池間湿原, Ikema-shitsugen) are wetlands in the center of Ikema Island, Miyahojima, Okinawa, Japan.
+The Ikema Wetland (池間湿原, Ikema-shitsugen) are wetlands in the center of Ikema Island, Miyakojima, Okinawa, Japan.
 It is also called Yunimui or Īnubū in the local dialect.
 The wetland area extends for 38 ha and is the largest in Okinawa Prefecture.
 The "Wetlands and Coral Reefs of Ikema-jima" have been selected by the Ministry of the Environment as one of the "500 Important Wetlands in Japan" (日本の重要湿地500) and the entire island, totaling 282 ha.
 It was designated a Wildlife Protection Area on November 1, 2011.

 History

 The island of Ikema-jima was formerly divided into an eastern and a western island, with a water lane between.
 The king of the four islands built a bridge between the two.
 Eventually, the two islands were connected.
 The northern water lane was called Īnubū with an opening in the south which was about 60 ha.
 For the purposes of land reclamation, the water lane was interrupted between 1924 and 1934.
 Two area of land became reclaimed, one of 47 ha, the other of 20 ha.
 The wetland area outside the dike, combining both freshwater and seawater, was called Yunimui ("sand elevated area").
 Between 1963 and 1982, Ikema Fishing Port was built and the wetland area was completely separated from the sea.